Krebbekx/krebbekx.github.io/pages/publications.md

 Please find my publications below.
 They are sorted by publication date, and arXiv links are added when possible/applicable.

 # Under Review
 - Krebbekx, J. P. J., Tóth, R., & Das, A. (2025).
-Nonlinear Bandwidth and Bode Diagrams based on Scaled Relative Graphs. arXiv preprint arXiv:2411.18318 ([arXiv link](https://arxiv.org/abs/2504.01585)). _Submitted for the 64th Conference on Decision and Control 2025._
-- Krebbekx, J. P. J., Tóth, R., & Das, A. (2025).
 Reset Controller Analysis and Design for Unstable Linear Plants using Scaled Relative Graphs. arXiv preprint arXiv:2506.13518 ([arXiv link](https://arxiv.org/abs/2506.13518v2)). _Submitted to Automatica as a technical communique._

 # 2025
+- Krebbekx, J. P. J., Tóth, R., & Das, A. (2025).
+Nonlinear Bandwidth and Bode Diagrams based on Scaled Relative Graphs. arXiv preprint arXiv:2411.18318 ([arXiv link](https://arxiv.org/abs/2504.01585)). _Accepted for the 64th Conference on Decision and Control 2025._
 - Krebbekx, J. P. J., Tóth, R., & Das, A. (2025).
 Scaled Relative Graph Analysis of Lur’e Systems and the Generalized Circle Criterion. _Abstract, presented at the 44th Benelux Meeting on Systems and Control 2025._

 # 2024